SeyedMuhammadHosseinMousavi/A-PSO-Fuzzy-Expert-System-As-an-Assistant-for-Specifying-the-Acceptance-by-NOET-Measures-at-PHD-Le/README.md

-# A-PSO-Fuzzy-Expert-System-As-an-Assistant-for-Specifying-the-Acceptance-by-NOET-Measures-at-PHD-Le
+#
+Please Cite:
-A PSO Fuzzy-Expert System: As an Assistant for Specifying the Acceptance by NOET Measures, at PHD Level
+Mousavi, Seyed Muhammad Hossein, et al. "A PSO fuzzy-expert system: As an assistant for specifying the acceptance by NOET measures, at PH.
+D level."
+2017 Artificial Intelligence and Signal Processing Conference (AISP).
+IEEE, 2017.